SamBouwer/any-docker/README.md

 git clone https://github.com/SamBouwer/any-docker
 cd any-docker
 make setup-dev-env
-make build-heart
 make build-client-all
 ```

 > ℹ️ Note: you only need to run `make setup-dev-env` once to install dependencies and create the required folder structure.
 If you (accidently) deleted or moved a folder or uninstalled packages required for building Anytype clients, you need to run this command again.
 You can always run it just to make sure everything is setup properly

 Clients will be in the "anytype" folder once done.

 ## Build nodes